WHICH CAMERA EQUIPMENT IS SUPER EFFECTIVE?

-Welcome to my guide on how to choose a camera and lens.
-Want to get started with photography, but not know how to go about choosing a camera?
+Welcome to a guide on how to choose a camera and lens.
+Want to get started with photography, but no idea which camera to buy?
 There are hundreds of cameras and lenses in the world now – It is no wonder people get so lost in choosing their new camera gear.
 Good for you rich people, you can just “gotta buy em all”.
 But as for the rest of us poor folks, we have to choose super effective gear and stick with it for a long time.

 This is what the guide is all about, helping you to choose good camera gear and not regret buying it.
 A small note before we begin though – this is a beginner friendly guide.
 I will mention a few basic things briefly in this guide.
 For those of you who are a little more advanced, you might want to skip those sections.